DwikiArliman/ComputingProject-3-FE/README.md

 yarn install
 ```

-### 🛠️ Step 2: Start Metro Bundler
+### 🛠️ Step 2: Start the Development Server

-Metro is the JavaScript bundler for React Native.
-Start it with:
+Start the React development server:

 ```bash
 # using npm